rotemvolfo/accuWeatherAPI/README.md

 Additional notes.

 I wasn’t able to retrieve the wether condition of neighboring cities of San Francisco.
-The “city neighbors API”  call return locations inside the city or really close to the city so I skipped this functionality.
+The “city neighbors API”  call return locations inside the city or really close to the city.
-The code supports only the returning weather conditions of San Francisco.
 I thought about looking for neighboring cities weather the same as I did for San Francisco, but I didn’t want to do lots of API calls and adding a code that does more of the same.
 Instead, I  focused more on the design, tests and working with big panda interface.